 The owner of Yellowbelly expressed the depth of the loss, noting Linehan’s more than five years with the restaurant and her key role in earning numerous distinctions.
 Sado owner Nicholas Bognar similarly praised her leadership as essential to the restaurant’s achievements.

-The Metro Edge Skating Club asked the public to respect the privacy of Linehan’s family and friends as they mourn, stating that “Coach Sam will be deeply missed, forever remembered, and always a part of this community.”
+The club added, “Coach Sam will be deeply missed, forever remembered, and always a part of this community.”